afrorerexhaj/roast-my-github/README.md

 **Prompt 1 — Initial build:**

 > Build a "Roast My GitHub" web app.
-The user enters a GitHub username, the app fetches their public repos using the GitHub API, then generates a funny roast based on their repos using the Gemini API (gemini-1.5-flash model).
-Include roast style options: Normal, Corporate Jargon, Pirate, and Haiku.
+The user enters a GitHub username, the app fetches their public repos using the GitHub API then generates a funny roast based on their repos using the Gemini API (gemini-1.5-flash model).
+Include roast style options: Normal, Corporate Jargon, Pirate and Haiku.
 Show a loading state while fetching.
 Handle errors gracefully (user not found, private profile, etc).
 Make the UI dark themed and fun looking.

 **Fix 1 — Gemini model not found:**